stahta01/wxCode_components/wxcurl/ReadMe.txt

        and added more getters GUI-oriented (e.g. GetHumanReadableSpeed, GetEstimatedTime, etc)
      - added a wxCurlDownloadThread and a wxCurlUploadThread to ease non-blocking downloads/uploads
      - added a wxCurlSizeQueryThread to query file sizes before downloading them
-     - added a wxCurlDownloadDialog for easier downloading
+     - added a wxCurlDownloadDialog and wxCurlUploadDialog for easier downloading/uploading

  Authors' info